11 of the Best Ski Jackets to Wear This Winter in 2025

 Product Cons

-8. Best for Mobility: Black Diamond Women’s Recon Stretch Ski Jacket
+8. Best Minimalist Backcountry Shell: Black Diamond Women’s Recon LT Shell Jacket

 Key Features